MeganNyhan/CI_PP5_SALT/README.md

 <img src="docs/test-user-stories/read_post.png"></details>
 <hr>

-    5."As a user of the site, I want to be able to View comments under each post."
+    5."As a user of the site, I would like to be able to create an account with the possibility of keeping up to date with my order history and tracking."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Comments section under blog post| The user can read comments left by other users that have visited the site| The user can read the comments for posts on the site| Works as expected|